Schéma d’aménagement et de développement

 This chapter shows the characteristics of industrial parks and districts, especially their locations, total surface area, and available spaces.

 Suggested guidelines: Adopt an industrial policy centered around sustainable economic development and manage the establishment of transportation companies and transfers by promoting the establishment of companies that add value with their activities.
-The development of the industrial hubs of Vaudreuil-Dorion and Coteau-du-Lac must be prioritized according to their specific types.
+The development of the industrial hubs of Vaudreuil-Dorion and Coteau-du-Lac must be prioritized by type of industry.

 BUSINESSES AND SERVICES

 This chapter characterizes the situation of businesses and services in the MRC’s territory, including the location of important concentrations in L’Île-Perrot, Pincourt, and Vaudreuil-Dorion.

 Suggested guidelines: Reinforce main traffic routes and existing commercial centers in a way that increases the diversity and attraction of businesses, and consolidates commercial hubs and existing services by prioritizing the establishment of large-scale businesses, major educational, cultural, and health institutions, and governmental services.

 Known for being the dominant feature of the MRC’s landscape, Mont Rigaud is a theme covered in its own chapter.

 Suggested guidelines: Protect the natural countrysides and ensure balance between the protection of the environment and economic development, all while acknowledging that the mountain is a major ecological resource in the territory.